BSc (Hons) Degree Motorsport Engineering

 Or – a total of 100 UCAS points that must include one A level in Physics or Maths or equivalent plus CV showing current evidence of automotive or motorsport practical engineering experience e.g. as a team volunteer etc.

 Entry for mature students

 We welcome applications from mature students aged 21+ without qualifications but with practical motorsport or automotive engineering experience.

-- Apply by CV submission showing current evidence of relevant practical experience of automotive and/or motorsport engineering plus a good standard of Maths
+- Apply by using our online application form, showing current evidence of relevant practical experience of automotive and/or motorsport engineering plus a good standard of Maths

 Entry for International Students